barronbytes/program-earth-map-dashboard/README.md

 # Map Dashboard

 A web-based dashboard for visualizing campaign, environmental, and geographic data.
-The project features an interactive frontend built with Vue.js and Vite, and a backend for data processing and management.
+The project features an interactive frontend built with React and Vite, and a backend for data processing and management.

 ## Project Purpose